fionazychung/Coursework_Y2_S1/Tutorial_3.md

-# Tutorial 3: Randomize the orientation of blocks and set up a correct orientation that can be entered for each block individually in the inspector
+# Tutorial 3:
+## 1) Randomize the orientation of blocks

+## 2) Set up a correct orientation that can be entered for each block individually in the inspector
+For this you need to make a new public integer variable before start or update.
+I called this integer `CorrectCounter`.
+This integer can then be set to the desired value of

+## The full script:
 ```
  private Collider coll;